AmitKumar-30120/M2_EmbSys/Case Study/Complex Embedded System/Readme.md

 | HR06  |  The System should get turn off when user toggle input switch so that the system         |HR06   |           |
 |       |                could be power efficient.                                                |       |           |

+## Applications : -

+*  Obstacle avoiding robots can be used in almost all mobile robot navigation systems

+   They can be used for household work like automatic vacuum cleaning

+   They can also be used in dangerous environments, where human penetration could be fatal